ibm-cloud-docs/key-protect/provision.md

 3. Search for "Key Protect" in the ***Search the catalog...*** field and click `Key Protect`.

 4. Select a Standard or Dedicated plan, and click **Create** to provision an instance of {{site.data.keyword.keymanagementserviceshort}} in the account, region, and resource group where you are logged in.
 For more information about pricing, check out [Pricing for {{site.data.keyword.keymanagementserviceshort}} on {{site.data.keyword.cloud_notm}}](/docs/key-protect?topic=key-protect-pricing-plan).

+If you need to repeat the same setup across accounts or environments, you can automate it with curated [Terraform IBM Modules](https://registry.terraform.io/namespaces/terraform-ibm-modules){: external}.
+The [{{site.data.keyword.keymanagementserviceshort}} All-Inclusive module](https://registry.terraform.io/modules/terraform-ibm-modules/kms-all-inclusive/ibm/latest){: external} is one option that can provision an instance together with keys and key rings.
+For an overview, see [Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
+{: tip}

 ## Provisioning {{site.data.keyword.keymanagementserviceshort}} from the {{site.data.keyword.cloud_notm}} CLI
 {: #provision-cli}